DobTechTD/3003ICT-Project-AIU-Group-14/README.md

 # 3003ICT Project - Autonomous Irrigation Unit

 ## Project Overview

-The Autonomous Irrigation Unit (A.I.U for short), is an embedded controller for agriculture that uses environmental data sensing to manage general irrigation, detect heat and its risk, and maintain safe operation under both night and day, as well as water-availability conditions.
+The Autonomous Irrigation Unit, abbreviated as A.I.U, is an embedded agricultural controller that uses environmental sensor data to manage irrigation, detect heat-risk conditions, and maintain safe operation under day/night and water-availability conditions.

+The system is designed to monitor soil moisture, temperature, light level, and tank water level.
+Based on these inputs, it automatically controls irrigation, warning outputs, and failsafe behaviour through a finite state machine structure.

 ## Features

 - Soil moisture monitoring
 - Temperature and heat-risk detection
 - Day/night sensing